 Any action taken on a resource is recorded in TCPinpoint as an Activity.
 Examples include: task completed, document viewed, project created.
 Activities are listed in activity feed widgets in sidebars of resources.
 Users will only see activities for resources that they have appropriate permissions for.

 Conditions are individual requirements that the team member assigned to a role on a task must meet to consider that task complete.
 Conditions are children of tasks, and are set in the template builder.
 There are two types of conditions: 'yes/no' and document upload.
-A task can be marked as complete without a condition being met, the task will display a green circle with an exclamation mark in the workflow.
+A task can be marked as complete without the condition being met, but it will display a green circle with an exclamation mark in the workflow.

 A ledger is a flat record of all of the financial information about a project.
 You have the ability to design as many ledgers as you want because over the course of a project.
 TCPinpoint gives you the ability to record amounts against each of those ledgers, and you can update additional lines and approve them internally.